Welcome to NAM's Digital Settlement Forum

 Security of your Personal Data

-NAM is committed to protecting the personal data you share with us through our website, portals and services.
+National Arbitration and Mediation (NAM) is committed to protecting the personal data you share with us through our website, portals and services.
 We utilize a combination of security technologies, procedures, and organizational measures to help protect your personal data from unauthorized access, use, or disclosure.
 When we transfer credit card information over the Internet, we protect it using Transport Layer Security (TLS) encryption technology.

 Please note that no website is completely secure and so, while we endeavor to protect our customers' data using the measures described above, we cannot guarantee that unauthorized access, hacking, data loss or a data breach will not occur.
 If you have any questions about the security of your personal data, you can contact us at email@example.com .